Hudson Canyon

 A deep-sea octopus on the seabed in Hudson Canyon.

 An octopus, starfish, bivalves, and cup corals on a ledge in the Hudson Canyon.

 An octocoral (class Octocorallia) in the Hudson Canyon.

+The Hudson Canyon is a submarine canyon that begins from the shallow outlet of the estuary at the mouth of the Hudson River, extending across the continental shelf beneath the Atlantic Ocean south and east of New York City, United States.